February 3, 2021

 Plantar fasciitis is one of those injuries that magically seems to appear for no apparent reason.
 However, plantar fasciitis is caused by one of two methods.

 Plantar fasciitis is most often associated with impact and running sports, especially those that involve toe running rather than heel running styles.

 It is also commonly diagnosed in individuals with poor foot biomechanics that stress the plantar fascia.
 Flat feet or weak foot arch control muscles are two common causes of plantar fasciitis.

 Traction Plantar Fasciitis - Plantar fasciitis symptoms are usually exacerbated via "traction" (or stretching) forces on the plantar fascia.
-In simple terms, you plantar fascia is repeatedly overstretched.
-The most common reason for the overstretching are an elongated arch due to either poor foot biomechanics (eg overpronation) or weakness of your foot arch muscles.
+In simple terms, your plantar fascia is repeatedly overstretched.
+The most common reason for the overstretching is an elongated arch due to either poor foot biomechanics (eg overpronation) or weakness of your foot arch muscles.

 Compression Plantar Fasciitis - Compression type plantar fascia injuries have a traumatic history.
 Landing on a sharp object that bruises your plantar fascia is your most likely truma.

 The location of plantar fasciitis pain will be further under your arch than under your heel, which is more likely to be a fat pad contusion if a single trauma caused your pain.